Product teams should be like restaurants with open kitchens.

 Rather than bring your next meal or software update from behind a mysterious curtain, we’d like to give you a sneak peek into what we’re up to.
 So here are a few things you can expect in an upcoming release:

-Predefined Views for ISO 27002: Enable organizations that need to comply with International Organization for Standardization (ISO) requirements by providing predefined views
+ISO 27002 Reports: Enable organizations that need to comply with International Organization for Standardization (ISO) requirements by providing predefined views

 that map to specific ISO27002 requirements.

-Unauthenticated Vulnerability Scans: We plan to provide an alternative method of vulnerability scanning that works for cloud and on-premise environments.
+Unauthenticated Vulnerability Scans: We plan to provide an alternative method of vulnerability scanning that does not require entering asset credentials.

 Improved Docker Container Support: USM Anywhere can currently collect logs from applications running within a Docker container in AWS deployed using the Amazon EC2 Container Service (ECS) using AWS CloudWatch to aggregate the logs from each container.
 But we are looking to improve our Docker support through a direct integration with the Docker API which will provide additional information about the containers themselves.

 HIPAA Reports: Enable organizations that need to comply with Health Insurance Portability and Accountability Act (HIPAA) requirements by providing predefined views that map to specific requirements.
 (Delivered in the 2017-08-14 Update)